- Scientific name: Capros aper

 - Distribution: Fairly widespread distribution throughout Europe being found in Scandinavian waters, throughout the Mediterranean and throughout the North East Atlantic.
 In Britain this species is most commonly found around the west coast of the British Isles.

 The boar fish is a somewhat strange and unusual fish which has a surprisingly widespread distribution.
 It can be found along the western coasts of Britain and Ireland with south west Scotland, the Welsh coast and south west England holding populations of this fish.
 Boar fish are much less common along the entirety of the eastern coast of Britain and Scotland.
 While they avoid very heavy or rocky ground they will be found over mixed ground and muddy or sandy seabeds.
-Boar fish generally avoid very shallow waters and are found in waters 50 to 100 metres or deeper.
+This species avoids shallow waters and can be found at depths of 50 – 100 metres and in some locations in waters substantially deeper than this.

 Feeding and Behaviour